Activator Strength: Get Known For Your Talent

 3 Fresh Application Ideas For The Activator Strength

-These are ways to apply the talent theme of Activator at work, even when the job duties on the team feel pretty locked in.
+These are ways to apply the Activator strength at work, even when the job duties on the team feel pretty locked in.
 If you’re exploring this concept as a team manager, be sure to have a conversation around these ideas.
 You’ll both be able to come up with places to apply them.

 For someone who leads through the Activator strength, put the talent to good use with one of these options: